 In other words, you need to think about how to incorporate external data to improve your processes, reduce risk, and make smarter decisions.
 This is particularly true for smaller organizations, who may struggle to generate or access large enough data pools of their own to really understand where their business or the market is headed.

-Let’s take a look at some common use cases and applications whereby SMBs use external data to cut costs, drive up revenues, or access new markets.
+Let’s take a look at some common alternative data use cases and applications whereby SMBs use external data to cut costs, drive up revenues, or access new markets.

 External, alternative data sources are extremely useful to the financial sector, especially when it comes to assessing a loan applicant’s suitability and reliability for credit, calculating the risk of lending, anti-money-laundering efforts, and detecting suspicious behavior.